KDKA-FM: Revival of B94

 At 10 a.m. on October 1, 2007, after the Opie and Anthony Show ended, WTZN began stunting with Christmas music, in anticipation of a format flip scheduled for later that week.
-The station made some fairly obvious hints as to the future of the station, advertising "Something's missing in 'Pitts-urgh'," and asking, "What is missing in Pitts-urgh?"
+The station made some fairly obvious hints as to the future of the station, advertising "Something's missing in 'Pitts-urgh'", and asking, "What is missing in Pitts-urgh?"
 Listeners were prompted to go to www.pitts-urgh.com, where there was a message board asking "What do you miss the most about Pittsburgh?"
 Among the choices was "B94 Radio".

-B94 returned to Pittsburgh the following Friday, October 5, at 5 p.m., with its first song being Justin Timberlake's "SexyBack".
+B94 returned to Pittsburgh the following Friday, October 5, at 5 pm, with its first song being Justin Timberlake's "SexyBack".
 This marked CBS Radio's first Top 40 switch after the failure of Free-FM.
 CBS would later launch the format in Houston, San Francisco, New York City, Los Angeles, Detroit, Boston, Orlando and Philadelphia before 2017.
 The return of B94 was part of a CBS Radio initiative of resurrecting radio stations that had been killed off for other formats, such as WCBS-FM in New York and KFRC-FM in San Francisco.
 However, unlike those stations, which aired oldies/classic hits formats, B94 played current hits.

 On November 27, 2007, WTZN switched its call sign to WBZW-FM to reflect its new format.
 B94's former call sign, WBZZ, had been taken by an Adult Contemporary radio station in Malta, New York.
 (That station is now WQBK-FM.)
 CBS Radio later reacquired the call sign for use on WZPT in 2011.